beneaththeruins/aaaa/README.md

 (i know i dont have my sexuality many places, but consider me aroace!)

-i flip-flop between fixations a lot, and never consider myself a part of any fandoms, though i will draw stuff for things i'm interested in. i have no dni, and can block pretty liberally if someone makes me uncomfortable. fun fact; my profile pictures are always drawn by me! i like matching with subzero.
+i flip-flop between fixations a lot, and never consider myself a part of any fandoms, though i will draw stuff for things i'm interested in. i have no dni, and can block pretty liberally if someone makes me uncomfortable. fun fact; my profile pictures are always drawn by me! i like matching with subzero, so i'll usually do them for that (if i can get his lazy ASS to cghange it /j)

 i speak french (canadian) and english fluently. i'm canadian/icelandic.